 If you have a website, listen up.
-This 160-page document is jam packed full of extremely helpful and insightful information about how your site is viewed and rated.
-The lessons we learn from this document have the power to help not just your search rankings, but your overall online marketing strategy.
+This 167-page document is jam-packed and full of extremely helpful and insightful information about how your site is viewed and rated.
+The lessons we learn from these guidelines have the power to help not only your search rankings but your overall online marketing strategy.

-While these ratings do not directly affect how a site is ranked, they can give a website owner tremendous insight on what Google is looking for in a website.
+While these ratings do not directly affect how a site is ranked, they can give a website owner tremendous insight into what Google is looking for in a website.
 By putting what we learn from this document into practice, our sites will more clearly achieve their purpose.
 By building trust with our audiences and giving them what they need, we will also please the search engines and they may reward our hard work.
 With that being said, below is how the sites and search results are scored.

 Needs Met: (Note: This is related specifically to mobile search results)

 The amount of results that will score a rating of “Fully Meets” is going to be low.
 The average user usually starts with a broad term and narrows down their search as they go.
-What we can learn from this is that Google is paying attention to what adds values to the searches and what does not.
-It’s hard for me to believe this won’t affect mobile ranking if your site is found to be grouped in with less than favorable results.
-No matter what industry or niche you are in, creating a high quality mobile experience matters to Google, because it matters to searchers.
+What we can learn from this is that Google is paying attention to what adds value to the searches and what does not.
+It’s hard for me to believe this won’t affect the mobile ranking if your site is found to be grouped in with less than favorable results.
+No matter what industry or niche you are in, creating a high-quality mobile experience matters to Google, because it matters to searchers.

 So if the Page Quality Rating doesn’t directly impact our site’s ranking, why should we even care?
-Well, first off, if Google releases a document of their expectations, every online marketer, website designer and SEO needs to listen up.
+Well, first off, if Google releases a document of their expectations, every online marketer, website designer, and SEO needs to listen up.
 Second, while what we learn from this document may not have a direct impact on our search rankings, the indirect impact cannot be ignored.
 If Google’s goal is to give the user the best possible solution to their query, don’t you think that the quality of the page will have something to do with the results they display?